Health Care Services

 Mental Health Counseling

-Counseling services are available both on and off campus for students who need "someone to talk to."
+Counseling services are available both on and off campus for students who need them.
 Students are encouraged to seek assistance for emotional difficulties, stress, substance abuse, marital and family distress, academic concerns, and other personal problems.
 Counseling services include a 24-hour crisis line/crisis intervention, short-term counseling, and referrals for more extensive counseling and/or psychiatric care.
 Short-term counseling services are covered by the student health fee.
 Expenses for long-term and/or psychiatric care arranged by referral must be covered by the individual student's insurance carrier.
 On-campus services are provided by the Campus Assistance Program (CAP), and off-campus services are provided by Bonnie Adelsberg, MN, CS.